mskcc/RNAseqDB/README.md

 Background
 ----------
-GTEx is the largest study of RNA-seq healthy tissues.
-TCGA is the most comprehensive study of human cancer, providing a great number of normal and tumor RNA-seq samples.
-The level 3 data of the two studies are not directly comparable.
-To provide a reference for investigation of abnormal gene expressions in diseases, here we propose a pipeline to quantify RNA-seq gene expression and remove study-specific batch effects.

-Study design
+A multitude of large-scale studies, e.g. TCGA and GTEx, have recently generated an unprecedented volume of RNA-seq data.
+The RNA-seq expression data from different studies typically are not directly comparable, due to differences in sample and data processing and other batch effects.
+Here, we developped a pipeline that processes and unifies RNA-seq data from different studies.
+Using the pipeline, we have processed data from the GTEx and TCGA and have successfully corrected for study-specific biases, allowing comparative analysis across studies.

+Methods
 ----------
-We collect RNA-seq of healthy human tissues from GTEx study, both tumors and normals from TCGA.
-Starting with raw reads downloaded from CGHub and dbGaP, we uniformly reanalyze the samples: calculating expression and removing study-specific biases.
+The input of the pipeline is raw sequencing reads (in FASTQ format).
+The raw reads of the RNA-seq samples for the TCGA and GTEx projects were retrieved from the Cancer Genomics Hub (CGHub, https://cghub.ucsc.edu) and the Database of Genotypes and Phenotypes (dbGaP, http://www.ncbi.nlm.nih.gov/gap), respectively.

+We used STAR to align sequencing reads, RSEM and FeatureCounts to quantify gene expression, mRIN to evaluate sample degradation, RSeQC to measure sample strandness and quality, and SVAseq to correct batch biases.

+Comparing with other methods, e.g. Kallisto, our pipeline provides the following important functionality:
+ 1. It creates BAM files that are required by QC tools.
+ 2. It measures RNA-seq degradation and excludes degraded samples.
+ 3. It performs batch effect correction to make samples comparable accross studies.

 Related software
 ----------
-To run the pipeline, user needs to install the following third-party tools and related modules that they depend on:
+To run the pipeline, user needs to install the following third-party tools and related modules they require:

  STAR aligner v2.4.2a